botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 # Approach

->This is my personal view of the possible approach found vulnerabilites that can be leverage to progress through the BSCP exam stages.
+>This is my personal view of the possible approach to leverage identified vulnerabilites that enable the progress through the BSCP exam stages.

 ![Three stages](images/3stages.png)